justjude97/learning_git/How Git Works.md

 * HEAD is the commit at the tip of the branch
 * Workspace is the directory tree or (source) files that you see and edit
     * working tree is the state of the files at *checkout*
-* Index is a single, large, binary file (.git/index) which lists all the files in the current branch, their sha1 checksums, timestamps,a nd teh file name
+* Index is a single, large, binary file (.git/index) which lists all the files in the current branch, their sha1 checksums, timestamps, and the file name
 * local repository is a hidden director (.git) including an objects directory containg all versions of every file in the repo (local branches and copes of remote branches as a compressed blob file)

 ## Commits